yulu/yulu.github.io/blog1/_posts/2024-01-15-effective-learning-2.md

 #### Engaging with Books

 Ineffective learning methods often include underlining and copying.
 Asking questions and summarizing the answers are considered more scientific learning methods.
-Here's how my note-taking process in physical books has evolved: while reading, I engage with the text as if I'm having a conversation with the author, asking questions and even throw challengings.
+Here's how my note-taking process in physical books has evolved: while reading, I engage with the text as if I'm having a conversation with the author, asking questions and even throw challenges.
 Then, I take on the role of answering these questions by understanding, refining, and searching for information from other sources.
 I use physical books and a pen for this purpose.
 E-books can also be used, and I use [GoodNotes](https://www.goodnotes.com/) on my iPad.

 ![][effective_learning_reading_notes]